Dementia is a general term for a decline in mental ability that affects your

-It is important to understand that a risk factor is not a cause.
+It’s important to understand that a risk factor isn’t a cause.
 For example,

-diabetes is a risk factor for both Alzheimer’s disease (AD) and
+diabetes is a risk factor for both Alzheimer’s disease (AD) and vascular

 Risk factors associated with dementia include the following:

 Atherosclerosis is the thickening and hardening of artery walls due to plaque

 buildup.
 Plaque is made of cholesterol, fat, calcium, and other substances in

 the blood.
 This buildup can narrow your arteries and interfere with the flow of

 blood to your brain.
 This impairs the ability of your brain cells to function

 properly.
 This can ultimately lead to the death of these brain cells and their